 The Trails of the Cape Cod Museum of Natural History

 THE LEE BALDWIN TRAIL (1 mile) starts across Route 6A on Museum land that meanders through the famous Stony Brook Valley.
 It travels through a brackish salt marsh across the Stony Brook into a unique beech forest.
-Our naturalist guides will point out major plant species in the progressively more freshwater habitat.
+Our naturalist guides will point out major plant species in the imcreasingly freshwater habitat.

-Between mid-April and early-June, Stony Brook becomes a herring run, connecting these ocean-dwelling alewives with their freshwater spawning grounds.
+HERRING RUN Between mid-April and early-June, Stony Brook becomes a herring run, connecting these ocean-dwelling alewives with their freshwater spawning grounds.

-FIELD TRIP LOGISTICS FOR GROUPS RESERVATIONS: reservations are required for all school and adult groups requesting field guides for the trails, please call 508.896.3867
+FIELD TRIP LOGISTICS FOR GROUPS RESERVATIONS.
+Reservations are required for all school and adult groups requesting field guides for the trails.
+Please call 508.896.3867.